 Cheap Tour Scam

-How Safe Is San Jose Costa Rica?
+How Safe is San José, Costa Rica?
+What about other cities?

 - El Carmen in Cartago